 “I left Bates charged with a passion for democratic community… It gave me a language for a desire I hadn’t been able to articulate.” — Michael Wilson ‘07

-“”Lynne has provided a model for how to .
+“”Lynne has provided a model for how to [approach the removal of river dams that are coming up for relicensing].
 Without studies like this, we’re really flying blind.” — About environmental economist Lynne Lewis

 “I wanted to provide a venue for learning and for experiencing some things that are essential to the development of young people, yet which they are otherwise not getting in academic courses.” — professor of German Denis Sweet